Contact

 Why is it limited to artists and culture bearers?

 CA for the Arts and the funder of GAAP, the Kenneth Rainin Foundation, both have experience working with artists and culture bearers and a sense of current advocacy and policy issues impacting them.
 Other creatives, makers, cultural workers and creative workers who don’t have an artistic or cultural practice have varied, significant advocacy and policy issues with which the two organizations are less familiar.
-The first cohort will be a learning process for CA for the Arts, and success requires a deeper understanding and a degree of focus.
+The first two cohorts will be a learning process for CA for the Arts, and success requires a deeper understanding and a degree of focus.

 Why is it limited to Oakland and San Francisco?